-3 Stakeholder responses to the Fee changes working paper. [%].

-8.13 In line with the approach we outlined in our final Terms of Reference, we did not look systematically at fee changes before 2017.
+- 8.12 Nevertheless, four respondents to the Fee changes working paper told us that the changes we considered include the most significant changes to scheme and processing fees introduced in the period 2017-2021.3 None of the respondents named any significant changes introduced in that period and omitted from our analysis. - 8.13 In line with the approach we outlined in our final Terms of Reference, we did not look systematically at fee changes before 2017.
 We focused on the period up to 2021 since, as explained below, our information request was partially based on information we received in early 2022.
 For practical reasons, however, when selecting fee changes we used different methods for Mastercard and Visa respectively, as detailed below.